 This post presents a real-world data example of a 2-Cone Turnaround from the Bristol Fall Champ Tour just last weekend.
 Same car, two different drivers.

 Similarities: Both cars pass point “A” at an identical speed of 55.0mph.
 Both cars were very close to the entry cone as verified by video and both drivers downshifted to 1st gear without difficulty or incident.
 The minimum speeds for both cars are very similar, as are the peak lateral G figures recorded by the data device.
 Both cars trail-braked effectively right into the geometric center of the corner though Red’s data shows a slightly more “perfect” brake release than Blue.
 Blue’s path appears more circular and Red’s path closer to a spiral as a result.
-Both cars began to smoothly add throttle at almost exactly the same location near the “23.8mph” arrow.
-Both cars reach their maximum lateral G figure at almost the same location around the turn at which location began a slight slope that assisted turning.
-Finally, at point B both cars have reached exactly the same speed of 48.5mph.
+Both cars began to smoothly add throttle at almost exactly the same location which was near the “23.8mph” arrow.
+Both cars reach their maximum lateral G figure at almost the same location around the turn at which location a slight slope began that assisted turning.
+(Otherwise the G-peaks would have been closer to the minimum speed locations near the center.)
+Finally, at point B both cars reached exactly the same speed of 48.5mph.
 Frankly, I’ve never seen two sets of data by co-drivers look so similar in so many respects.

-Result: The tighter line achieved by Red resulted in 24′ less traveled and a stunning 0.38s advantage over the distance from A to B, almost all of which was gained in between the entry and exit cones.
+Result: The tighter line achieved by Red resulted in 24′ less traveled and a stunning 0.38s time saved over the distance from A to B, almost all of which was gained in between the entry and exit cones.

 I think this is a good example of how constrained we are so much of the time in autocross.
 The approach speed and pinched entry and exit geometries made it impossible to add width to either the entry or the exit of the turnaround without paying a severe price.
 In effect, the usual advice to “use all of the track” had no applicability in this case, which I suspect is quite common in autocross.
 On the other hand, making the effort to achieve a relatively small angle on the entry cone and allowing an angle to remain at the exit paid great dividends.